AdobeDocs/certification.en/help/data-insights-analytics/rt-cdp/get-prepped.md

 ---
-title: Adobe Real-Time Customer Data Platform Certification
+title: Adobe Real-Time Customer Data Platform Certification - Get Prepped
-description: You have technical knowledge about audience segmentation, destination exports, and activation on real time basis for unified profiles that adhere to data and privacy regulations, customer data platforms (CDP) and knowledge of Adobe Experience Platform.
+description: You are not required to complete training before taking the exam, and training alone will not provide you with the knowledge and skills required to pass the exam.
+A combination of training and successful, on-the-job experience are critical to providing you with the repository needed to pass the exam.
 solution: Real-time Customer Data Platform
 role: Developer
 recommendations: disable, exclude
 ---
-# Get Prepped {#rtcdp-get-prepped}

-Get prepped section description

-## Exam scope and recommended preparation
+# How to Prepare for the exam

+You are not required to complete training before taking the exam, and training alone will not provide you with the knowledge and skills required to pass the exam.
+A combination of training and successful, on-the-job experience are critical to providing you with the repository needed to pass the exam.

+Here are some suggested resources to help you prepare:

+>[!BEGINTABS]

+>[!TAB Requirement 1]

-## Requirement 1: AD0-E600 Adobe Experience Platform Technical Foundations
+<strong>AD0-E600 Adobe Experience Platform Technical Foundations</strong>

 The exam covers four domains: business analysis, reporting and dashboarding, segmentation and calculated metrics, general tool knowledge, and reporting.

-### Section 1: Data Modeling (27%)
+<strong>Section 1: Data Modeling (27%)</strong>

 <p></p>